Shorzinator/CodeBrief/POA.md

     *   Workspace-level context aggregation across multiple projects.
     *   Cross-project dependency analysis and visualization.
     *   Monorepo support with selective context generation.
-    *   Project relationship mapping and documentation.

-6.  **Export & Integration Ecosystem (Status: 💡 CONCEPT)**
+6.  **Enhanced User Experience (Status: 💡 CONCEPT)**
-    *   Multiple export formats (JSON, XML, PDF, HTML).
-    *   Integration with popular documentation platforms.
-    *   API endpoints for programmatic access.
-    *   Webhook support for CI/CD pipeline integration.

-7.  **Intelligent Context Templates (Status: 💡 CONCEPT)**
+    *   Interactive CLI with command suggestions and auto-completion.
+    *   Web-based dashboard for context visualization and management.
-    *   Pre-built context templates for different use cases.
+    *   Context templates and presets for common use cases.
-    *   Machine learning-based template recommendations.
-    *   Custom template creation and sharing.
-    *   Context template version control and evolution.
+    *   Integration with popular development tools and workflows.

 ---